 Director – Ernest B. Schoedsack, Story – Ruth Rose, Photography (b&w) – Eddie Linden, J.O.
 Taylor & Vernon Walker, Music – Max Steiner, Chief Technician – Willis O’Brien, Sets – Al Herman & Van Nest Polglase.
 Production Company – RKO Radio Pictures.

-Robert Armstrong (Carl Denham), Helen Mark (Hilda Petersen), Frank Reicher (Captain Englehorn), John Marston (Captain Nils Halstrom), Ed Brady (Red), Victor Wong (Charlie)
+Robert Armstrong (Carl Denham), Helen Mack (Hilda Petersen), Frank Reicher (Captain Englehorn), John Marston (Captain Nils Halstrom), Ed Brady (Red), Victor Wong (Charlie)

 Carl Denham is facing creditors, bailiffs and financial ruin over the King Kong fiasco.
 He flees New York aboard Captain Englehorn’s freighter.
 In Dakang, they meet the disreputable Nils Halstrom who originally sold Denham the map to Skull Island and now tells them about a vast treasure also hidden there.
 Joined by stowaway Hilda Petersen, an American singer that Denham befriends in Dakang, they set forth to Skull Island but are abandoned there when Halstrom inspires the crew to mutiny.
 On the island, they then encounter Kong’s son.